jamespfennell/hoard/docs/design-doc.md

 which will reflected in the list of all objects for the hour.

-With this feature, the system can satisfy the assumption that the primary object doesn't change between precondition and action.
+With this feature, the system can satisfy the assumption that the primary object doesn't change between precondition and task.
 This is done by simply setting up a background process which polls the bucket every second.
 If the state of the bucket changes, or the polling fails, we conservatively assume the primary object has changed and then we can restart the cycle.